Thanasis-Traitsis/jobfind_for_students/README.md

 <img src="https://github.com/Thanasis-Traitsis/jobfind_for_students/blob/main/assets/images/profile2.png?raw=true" alt="Profile" width="300" height="auto">

 *Important note:* <br>
 Please note that while the Flutter codebase was developed by me, the API and backend infrastructure were not created by me.
-For any inquiries regarding the backend, please refer to my friend
+For any inquiries regarding the backend, please refer to my friend [Thanos Stantzouris](https://sudorealm.com/blog/profile/d3ad-r1nger)